exasol/row-level-security-lua/doc/developer_guide/developer_guide.md

-sudo luarocks install Mockagne sudo luarocks install lua-cjson sudo luarocks install remotelog
+sudo luarocks install Mockagne sudo luarocks install lua-cjson sudo luarocks install remotelog sudo luarocks install luacov sudo luarocks install luacov-coveralls
 ```

 Most of those packages are only required for testing.
 While `cjson` is needed at runtime, it is prepackaged with Exasol, so no need to install it at runtime.

+The libraries `luacov` and `luacov-coveralls` take care of measuring and reporting code coverage in the tests.

 ### Bundling the Main Script and the Modules